shapeblue/hackerbook/primer/git.md

     git grep <string to search across tracked files>
     git grep -i <insensitive string>

+## Squashing Changes

+To squash all the changes in your branch against a target branch say `master` you can do the following:

+    git checkout your-branch
+    git reset $(git merge-base master your-branch)
+    git add -A
+    git commit -s # add pretty commit message and description

 ## Rebasing Branch

 This is the most common and challenging task that requires say a PR branch to